 That is the first week, the second is completely different!

 As we cross Kunzum pass at 4590m, we head north into the arid regions and onto the More Plains in a cloud of ancient dust before heading through valleys of unimaginable scale.
-As we head towards Leh, we take a detour along a road with valley walls towering either side of us, towards the largest lake in the Himalayas – Pangong.
+As we head towards Leh, we take a detour along a road with valley walls towering on either side of us, towards the largest lake in the Himalayas – Pangong.

-Leaving the lake, we follow the Shyok river into the Nubra Valley to get to our penultimate destination.
+Leaving the lake, we follow the Shyok River into the Nubra Valley to get to our penultimate destination.
 We’ve been building up to the climax of the adventure – the ascent of the recently deposed highest motorable road in the world.
 After the obligatory “I conquered Khardungla” photo in front of the sign, we turn our engines off and freewheel all the way down to the oasis that is Leh where the 17th century, 9-story Royal Palace watches over us.

 Your mind will be swirling, trying to remember everything you’ve seen and experienced in the past 14 days as you head home via Delhi.
 The Himalayas have weaved their magic and will be a part of you for the rest of your life.